eWaterCycle/ewatercycle-leakybucket/plugin_guide.md

 The following steps are outlined in this guide:

-1. Creating a Basic Model Interface (BMI) for your model.
+1. Implementing the Basic Model Interface
-2. Wrapping your model's BMI in an eWaterCycle "LocalModel".
+2. Wrapping your BMI in the eWaterCycle interface
-3. Accessing your model's BMI through grpc4bmi.
+3. Accessing your model through grpc4bmi
-4. Creating a docker container for your grpc4bmi model, and adding it to eWaterCycle.
+4. Put your model in a container and add it to eWaterCycle 📦

 ## 1. Implementing the Basic Model Interface
 For eWaterCycle a model requires a [Basic Model Interface](https://bmi.readthedocs.io/en/stable/).
 Here there are two options: